Sister Maria Concepta McGarry, IHM

 December 18, 1878 – December 23, 1961

-Sister Maria Concepta McGarry, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Saturday, December 23, 1961 at the Marian Convent in Scranton, Pennsylvania.
+Sister Maria Concepta McGarry, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Saturday, December 23, 1961, at St. Joseph’s Hospital in Carbondale, PA.

 From 1957 until the time of her death, Sister Maria Concepta served as a prayer minister at the Marian Convent.

-She was preceeded in death by two brothers, Joseph and William, and a sister Sarah “Saddie.”
+She was preceded in death by two brothers, Joseph and William.

 Archival Remembrance: